Bike Fitness Thresholds

 Calculate Your Results

-Subtract 7 beats from your CP20 average heart rate, to get your Threshold Heart Rate for cycling.
-This is an estimate, so it's give or take two beats.
+Subtract 6 beats from your CP20 average heart rate, to get your Threshold Heart Rate for cycling.
+This is an estimate, so it's 'give or take' two beats.

 When To Test Again

-We do include FTP tests in the training plans and we generally recommend you do one every 4-8 weeks (during a recovery week).
-This will give you an idea of your current fitness and also allows you to update your training zones.
+We include FTP tests in the training plans and we generally recommend you do one every 4-8 weeks (during a recovery week).

 For more information about FTP testing (including a video) please see Phil Mosley's blog post.